 Confidentiality is of utmost importance in the process.
 The purpose of the Honor Code is not to destroy the good name of any young man at Christ School.
-The Honor Code and the Honor Council are designed to educate, affirm, and promote the values of honesty, truth, and simple trust - basic tenets of our life together in community.
-Therefore confidentiality during the process is crucial.
-If a student is charged, only the following individuals will know that he has appeared before the Honor Council: members of the Honor Council, Faculty Advisor to the Honor Council, Faculty Advisor to the student, Chaplain, Head of School, the student's parents, and any witnesses.
+The Honor Code and the Honor Council are designed to educate, affirm, and promote the values of honesty, truth, and simple trust-basic tenets of our life together in community.
+Therefore, confidentiality during the process is crucial.
+If a student is charged, only the following individuals will know that he has appeared before the Honor Council: members of the Honor Council, Faculty Advisor to the Honor Council, Faculty Advisor to the student, Chaplain and School Counselor, Head of School, the student's parents, and any witnesses.
 If a student is charged and found innocent, the Head of School, Chaplain and parents will be notified.
 The Director of Curriculum and Academics is also informed when the infraction is academic in nature.
+All witnesses are held to the same standard of confidentiality.
 A breach of this confidence constitutes an honor violation.
 Obviously, members of the Honor Council are held to the same standard as all other students.
 Indeed, because of the sacred trust of the position, they are held to an even higher standard.